 Solid poker strategy begins with good preflop hand selection.
 Having well-structured ranges will lead to fewer tough spots and more profitable ones.

-Here are 6-handed preflop charts for every position at the table (starting from the LJ):
+Here are 6-handed preflop charts for every position at the table (starting from the LJ) from the Upswing Lab:

 - Opponents’ tendencies/specific reads

 Your opponents’ tendencies are the main determinant of how you should adjust your opening ranges.
 You should exploit your opponents whenever possible, and modifying which hands you open is a good way to do this.

 For example, at a table where all players are playing tight and conservative, you should loosen your opening ranges so you can pick up more uncontested pots.
 On the other hand, if you have an extremely aggressive player to your left who is constantly 3-betting you, you should play tighter the ranges outlined above.
 This gives you a stronger set of poker hands that are easier to play against 3-bets.